apocylberry/Swing-Note/DEV_NOTES.md

 > The number of spaces should be configurable from a file menu option, not from the picker

-// On ALL dialogues that ask about dropping unsaved changes, Y, N, or ESC should map to "Yes", "No", and "Cancel" respectively.
-// Arrow keys should move between the buttons.

-// Closing a document with unsaved changes should prompt, not just disappear.

-// Ctrl + N should open a new instance of Swing Note

-// Ctrl + H deletes a character, it does not display the replace form

 // New document title bar should be the first line of text (up to 16 characters, otherwise 13 characters + `...`)